Treedy2020/TransNet/README.md

 #### B. Checkpoints Downloading

- You can check  the performance of indoorand outdoor scenarios by downloading checkpoints in [Google Drive](https://drive.google.com/drive/folders/1eoxryQfrMOPVtbiMRdxXtp5KsBt13-hI?usp=sharing).(Note that since we retrained our checkpoints from 1000 epochs, there are actually some different in performance compared with Table 1 for outdoor scenarios under 1/16 and 1/32, we will retrain them to prove the authenticity for our results) We support more detail checpoints in  [Google Drive](https://drive.google.com/drive/folders/10AxRFCE1Nbiqc0JgcFdQZ8mxQV8YbR8F?usp=sharing).
+ You can check  the performance of indoor and outdoor scenarios by downloading checkpoints in [Google Drive](https://drive.google.com/drive/folders/1eoxryQfrMOPVtbiMRdxXtp5KsBt13-hI?usp=sharing).(Note that since we retrained our checkpoints from 1000 epochs, there are actually some different in performance compared with Table 1 for outdoor scenarios under 1/16 and 1/32, we will retrain them to prove the authenticity for our results) We support more detail checpoints in  [Google Drive](https://drive.google.com/drive/folders/10AxRFCE1Nbiqc0JgcFdQZ8mxQV8YbR8F?usp=sharing).

 You can also check the authenticity of our results by training a new TransNet yourself and see its performance, the test NMSE and training MSE loss will be printed during your training.
 A 400 epochs training dosen't take very long (about 3 and half hours on a single RTX 2060), and you are able to reproduce TransNet-400ep results in  Table 1 of our paper.